 KUKA - Case Study

-To stay on the growth trajectory you not only need innovative product developments but also sound planning and this is where KUKA saw the potential to optimize.
-Axel Flechtenmacher, Global Director for Planning & Logistics at KUKA Robotics, explains:
+Staying on a growth trajectory requires innovative product developments but also a sound planning process, and this is where KUKA saw the potential to optimize.
+Axel Flechtenmacher, Global Director for Planning & Logistics at KUKA, explains:

 "We want to control our growth and that requires very precise expansion management, based on continuous and thorough planning that covers all the necessary departments and subsidiaries.
 With this in mind, our goal was to establish a company-wide, continuous, monthly planning process on a rolling basis."

 KUKA also wanted to restructure its planning organization by decentralizing future planning into the counter-flow process and introducing workflows and approval hierarchies.

 Prior to the project, KUKA's various departments conducted their planning activities separately using spreadsheets.